burchcatwit/ADL22/README.md

 ## 2. Intro to convolution operations: padding
   - What is a response layer?
 (Give a brief, 1-sentence description)
+    - A response layer is a slightly smaller (in the x,y dimension), but deeper (in the z dimension) convulution of the original input.
   - Given the filter shape of (26, 26, 32), what does each number represent?
+    - The 26s are the x and y number of pizels of the filter shape and the 32 is how many filters there are, so in this example we would have 32 stacked (26x26) filter layers.
   - Given 6x6 input and filter of (3,3): what is the response shape that we get?
+    - The response shape would be (4,4)
   - Given (33, 33, 1) input and filter of (2,2): what is the response shape that we get?
+    - 33-3+1 = 31 so (31,31)
   - What is the difference between ‘valid’ and ‘same’ padding?
 Given 6x6 input and filter of (3,3), what are the response shapes for both options?
+    - The default option is valid padding which is no padding or disabled padding.
+Same padding is padding with an equal input and output size.
+Thus, the response shape for both options would be the same size of (4,4)

+## 3. Convolution parameters: stride and pooling
+  - What is max pooling?
+(Give a brief, 1-sentence description)
+    -
+  - If I apply pooling of 2 (2,2 window with a stride of 2) to a (6,6) array, what is the resulting size?
+    -